Signed in as:

 filler@godaddy.com

 The big hit from last year is BACK with an all new design but the same great quality and feel.
-Pre-order and reserve your race jersey before 10/14/2025 from our partners at Pārekareka.
+We have a select few more styles and sizes left in stock but they are going fast!
+Get yours before race day from our partners at Pārekareka Designs.

 Looking for a way to get more paddlers on the water?
 Find 11 of your friends and take on the ADR relay course!
-6 paddlers start at Pirate's Den, race up to River Lodge and return to swap out with 6 more paddlers who complete their own 11 miles and complete the race.
+6 paddlers start at Pirate's Den, race up to River Lodge and return to swap out with 6 more paddlers who complete their own 10 miles and complete the race.
 Open to outrigger paddlers in both traditional and unlimited canoes.
 A minimum of 4 women make up your co-ed crew but YOU strategize who starts and who finishes race.

 DaysDays